hyperledger/anoncreds-spec/spec/data_flow_presentation_create_request.md

 WQL Query Examples

-1. Get all credentials where subject like ‘Acme%’ and issue_date > specified data.
+1. Get all credentials where subject like `Acme%` and issue_date `>` specified data.
-  (Note: the name of the issue date tag begins with a tilde, telling the wallet to store its value unencrypted, which makes the $gt operator possible.)
+  (Note: the name of the `issue_date` tag begins with a tilde, telling the wallet to store its value unencrypted, which makes the `$gt` operator possible.)
     ```json
     "restrictions": {
         "~subject": {"$like": "Acme%"},